If the instance has multiple SMS external accounts, you must check that problems are not caused by a conflict between external accounts.

 With hexadecimal, you can tell the difference between similar characters.
 A lower-case L, a upper-case I, O, 0, all different types of quotes, non-latin encodings or even different types of spaces can all look the same or even not be displayed at all.

 To convert unicode to hexadecimal, you can use online tools such as the Unicode code converter website.
 Type in your text, make sure there is no PII such as phone numbers and click Convert.
 You will see the hexadecimal values at the bottom (UTF-32 zone).

-When opening tickets about encoding problems, whether with the provider or Adobe Customer Care, always include a hexadecimal version of what you type and what you see.
+When opening tickets about encoding problems, whether with the provider or the Adobe Campaign support, always include a hexadecimal version of what you type and what you see.

 Step 3: Know what you should send

 Determine the encoding you expect to be used and search online for its character table.
 Check that the characters you intend to send are actually available in the target code page.
 Check that the

 data_coding field is correct and matches what you and the provider expect.

 Step 4: Know what you actually sent

 You will need the debug output of the connector in order to see exactly what bytes you send to the provider.
 Encoding problems appear in